 As the world comes to a stand-still and many people are on lockdown in their homes, we’re forced to consider all the ways we can keep ourselves entertained and utilise our time.
 One way is home renovations.
 If you have been getting out for your daily exercise, no doubt you have seen a lot of people painting, sanding and tinkering around the house.
 You may have even seen the lines out the front of your local Bunnings as further proof home reno’s are a popular option during this period of isolation.
 And why wouldn’t you want to do something about it now that we’re in our homes pretty much all hours of the day?
-It’s an opportunity to focus on those home renovations you’ve been meaning to do, but perhaps have been putting it off due to lack of time.
+It’s an opportunity to focus on those home renovations you’ve been meaning to do but perhaps have been putting it off due to lack of time.
 In addition to improving the overall look and feel of your home, renovations are also a great way to increase the value of your property.

 Small changes can make a big difference.
-A fresh coat of pain, some new lights, a fancy faucet.
+A fresh coat of paint, some new lights, a fancy faucet.
 These are a few cheap and easy ways to give your kitchen a refresh.
 And if this is all you need, then going the DIY route could be a good option.
-Once you start looking at ripping out walls, rearranging appliances or installing new surfaces then it might be time to bring in the professionals.
+Once you start looking at ripping out walls, rearranging appliances or installing new surfaces, then it might be time to bring in the professionals.

 Does a kitchen renovation add value to my home?